TyMick/tymick.me/_posts/loan-risk-neural-network.md

 <h2 id="building-the-neural-networks">Building the neural networks</h2>

 After a good deal of trial and error, I found that a network architecture with three hidden layers, each followed by a dropout layer of rate 0.3, was as good as I could find.
 I used ReLU activation in those hidden layers, and adam optimization and a loss metric of mean squared error in the model as a whole.
-I tried using mean absolute error at first, but then I found that the resulting model would essentially always guess either 1 or 0 for the output, and the majority of the dataset's output is 1.
-Therefore, larger errors needed to be penalized to a greater degree, which is what mean squared error is good at.
+I also settled on a mean squared logarithmic error loss function, since it performed better than mean absolute error, mean squared error, and mean absolute percentage error.

 The dataset being so large, I had great results increasing the batch size for the first couple models.